subvertnormality/mosaic/README.md

 ![Pattern selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_pattern_select.png)

 Each channel can have a default scale.
-Or, apply a specific scale to certain steps using trig locks.
+Or, apply a specific scale to certain steps on a channel using trig locks.
 Scales will persist until the next scale lock or the end of the pattern (you can turn this behaviour off in the params).
 To select a scale for your channel, simply press on the scale fader.
 To remove a scale and return to chromatic, simply press the currently lit scale.

-Want to harmonize the scale across all channels?
-Here's how with the global scale editor:

-To accessing the global scale editor, press and hold any scale select button.
-You'll be presented with a streamlined grid offering a few clear options.
-On this page, you can define a global scale by pressing on the scale fader or global scale trigs using the trig lock technique.
-These will be consistent across all channels.
-This is great for crafting harmonized chord sequences.
-Again, to deactive the global scale, simply press the currently selected scale.

-Scales apply in the following priority order:

-* Channel Scale Trig Locks: These have the highest priority.
-No matter your other settings, these are always honored.
-* Global Scale Trig Locks: These come next in line.
-* Default Channel Scale: If no scale locks are set, the sequencer uses the channel default.
-* Global Default Scale: If there are no scale locks and your channel doesn't have a default scale set, the sequencer uses the global scale.
-* If none of the above are set, your sequence will play chromatically.

-Tip: When a trig or a global default scale is active, its corresponding scale button will glow with a soft light.

-The global scale runs against the master clock.
-This makes any channels that are running with fewer than 64 steps extra fun when combined with global scales and global scale trigs!

 ![Scale selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_scale_select.png)